 This is exactly how I would explain Rosanne Cash’s latest release, The River and The Thread.
 Cash wrote a large portion of this album through her travels throughout the south where much of her family heritage lies.
 The University of Arkansas sparked these interests when they asked if Rosanne would help in the restoration of her father, Johnny Cash’s, childhood home.
 While on these journeys (she now lives in New York City), she discovered a lot about herself, as well as learning valuable history lessons.

 She has stated that these songs are written in the third person perspective.
 Her distinctive voice wraps around these stories as an actress that doesn’t miss a point.
-Each song has it’s own soul covered in words that defines each situation both prophetically and precisely.
+Each song has its own soul covered in words that define each situation both prophetically and precisely.